 8. “Dear Future Generations: Sorry” by Prince Ea

-Originally a spoken-word piece, this poem serves as a modern apology to the people of the future for the environmental destruction occurring today.
+Prince Ea’s modern spoken-word piece serves as an urgent apology to future generations regarding the environmental destruction occurring today.
 It uses direct address and urgent metaphors to highlight the reality of climate change and corporate greed.
 The modern, rhythmic delivery makes it highly engaging for students who might find traditional poetry intimidating.

 Teaching tip: Watch a video of Prince Ea performing the poem and discuss how his delivery – speed, volume, and pauses – affects the emotional impact of the words.
 Have students debate the effectiveness of using “sorry” as a central theme for an environmental poem.
 This encourages them to think about the author’s purpose and the power of persuasive language.